Hamilton Field (Hamilton AFB): F-106As

 The Convair F-106A Delta Dart replaced the F-101 at Hamilton during 1968.
 The F-106 was considered by many as being the finest all-weather interceptor ever built.
 It served with the 84th FIS until 1987, nearly 20 years.
-On September 30, 1968, the 498th Fighter-Interceptor Squadron was transferred to Hamilton from Paine AFLD, Washington and was inactivated, with its F-106s being reassigned to the 84th FIS.
+On 30 September 1968, the 498th Fighter-Interceptor Squadron was transferred to Hamilton from the closing Paine AFB, Washington and was inactivated, with its F-106s being reassigned to the 84th FIS.

 NORAD

-On April 1, 1966, in addition to reactivating the Fourth Air Force, U.S. Air Force, the Headquarters Western NORAD Region (North American Air Defense Command) was activated at Hamilton AFB.
+On 1 April 1966, in addition to reactivating the Fourth Air Force, U.S. Air Force, the Headquarters Western NORAD Region (North American Air Defense Command) was activated at Hamilton AFB.
 This headquarters was not only responsible for the aerospace defense of 11 western states, but also controlled defense forces in two western Canadian provinces.
 NORAD was a joint U.S. Air Force/Royal Canadian Air Force (Canadian Forces after February 1968) organization.
 The new Western NORAD Region command combined the 25th, 26th and 27th NORAD Divisions, which were headquartered at McChord AFB Washington, Corvallis Oregon, and Luke AFB Arizona, respectively.
 West coast radar stations were under the command of headquarters at Hamilton AFB.
 Data was fed to the NORAD SAGE Combat Center (SCC-5) blockhouse at HAFB via the Semi Automatic Ground Environment (SAGE) system.
 The SAGE Combat Center utilized a three-string AN/GSA-51 computer system.
-Headquarters Western NORAD Region was inactivated at Hamilton Air Force Base on December 31, 1969.
+Headquarters Western NORAD Region was inactivated at Hamilton Air Force Base on 31 December 1969.

 1st Fighter Wing (Air Defense)

-On December 31, 1969, the 1st Fighter Wing (Air Defense) was reassigned from Selfridge AFB, Michigan as a result of its closing, replacing the 78th Fighter-Interceptor Wing which was inactivated.
+On 31 December 1969, the 1st Fighter Wing (Air Defense) was reassigned from Selfridge AFB, Michigan as a result of the transition of Selfridge to an Air National Guard base, replacing the 78th Fighter-Interceptor Wing which was inactivated.
 Its operational squadron was the 84th Fighter Interceptor Squadron which was reassigned from the inactivating 78th FIW.
 The 84th FIS continued to fly the F-106.

 At Hamilton the 1st FW was an administrative organization of the ADC 26th Air Division.
 Although an Air Defense Command wing since the founding of ADC in 1946, the 1st Fighter Wing had long and deep traditions as a Tactical Air organization since its World War I origin in 1918.
 As the Vietnam War wound down, Headquarters Tactical Air Command was directed to preserve the lineage of many units which had command-controlled designations that gave them no history or traditions.
-HQ ADC transferred the 1st FW without personnel or equipment to TAC on October 1, 1970 to replace and absorb all assets of the 15th Tactical Fighter Wing at MacDill Air Force Base, Florida.
+HQ ADC transferred the 1st FW without personnel or equipment to TAC on 1 October 1970 to replace and absorb all assets of the 15th Tactical Fighter Wing at MacDill Air Force Base, Florida.